Guide: Migrating your legacy account to an identity provider

 Click this link to proceed to the next step.

-You will now be directed to EU Login to authenticate using your EU Login account.
-The exact screen you see next depends on EU Login:
+You will now be directed to your identity provider’s sign-in page.
+If the provider is EU Login, the exact screen you see next depends on your EU Login account:

 • Otherwise you will see a form to authenticate, with a greeting if you are a returning user.